Taylor expansions and Castell estimates for solutions of stochastic differential equations driven by rough paths: Introduction

-we can rewrite our dynamics system as $dX_t=V(X_t)dy_t$ with initial condition $X_0=x_0$ and we are in the framework of rough path analysis of Lyons.
-By the universal limit theorem (\ref{Lyons}) and Lemma(\ref{lemma1}), the unique solution $X_t$ of the differential equation (\ref{de2}) can be constructed as the uniform limit of $X_{t}(m)$ on a closed interval [0,T], where $X_{t}(m)$ are the solutions of the family of differential equations driven by $y_{t}(m)$:

-In the later section, we will define the Taylor expansion associated with (\ref{de2}).
-Moreover, under the further assumption that the vector fields $V_i$'s are analytic on the set $\{x: \|x-x_0\| \leq C\}$ for some $C>0$, we provide a general convergence result of the Taylor expansion for the solution $X_t$ of the differential equation (\ref{de2}).
-More precisely, we will be able to express the solution $X_t$ of (\ref{de2}) as its Taylor expansion on a non-empty interval.
-Then by using extension theorem of rough path, we provide convergence criteria that enable us to express the non-empty interval in a more quantitative way and to study the rate of the convergence of the Taylor series.
-In the last section, we will apply our deterministic approach to the stochastic differential equation driven by fractional Brownian motion with Hurst parameter $1/3<H<1/2$.
+We first define the Taylor expansion associated with RDE \eqref{rough differential equation}.
+Under further assumption that the vector fields $V_i$'s are analytic on the set $\{y: \|y-y_0\| \leq C\}$ for some $C>0$, we prove a general convergence result of the Taylor series for the solution $y(t)$ of RDE (\ref{rough differential equation}).
+More precisely, we are able to express the solution $y(t)$ of (\ref{rough differential equation}) as the sum of its Taylor expansion on a non-empty interval.
+We then use the estimate of iterated integrals ( see \cite{FBa}[Theorem 7.16], also \cite{Lyons}) to provide convergence criteria that enables us to express the non-empty interval in a more quantitative way and to study the rate of convergence of the Taylor series.
+In section $3$, we follow the approach introduced by Friz-Victoir where we introduce the approximating sequence to fBm with $H>1/4$ and continuous centered Gaussian process with finite $2D$ $\rho-$variation and i.i.d. components.
+Then our results from Section $2$ is well adapted to both cases.
+In particular, by using the methods introduced by R. Azencott \cite{Aze} and F. Castell \cite{Cast}, we prove a Castell expansion and tail estimate for the remainder term for the solutions of SDEs driven by centered i.i.d Gaussian process with finite $2D$ $\rho-$variation and fBm with Hurst parameter $H>1/4$.
+In particular, the tail estimate for fBm with $H>1/2$ verifies the claim in \cite{FBh}.
+We leave the proofs of technical lemmas in the appendices.